 How is Georgia doing?

-Among the 2885 adults and adolescents diagnosed with HIV in 2011 in Georgia, 62% were linked to care within 3 months of diagnosis, 66% were minimally engaged in care, 46% retained in care 45% were virally suppressed.
+Among the 2885 adults and adolescents diagnosed with HIV in 2013 in Georgia, 75% were linked to care within 1 month of diagnosis.

 Georgia's HIV Care Continuum

-The Care Continuum is stratified by sex, age, race and transmission category.
-The slide sets are public domain and may be downloaded for copyright-free use.
+The Care Continuum slide sets are public domain and may be downloaded for copyright-free use.

 For more information on the national Care Continuum and why it is important visit http://aids.gov/federal-resources/policies/care-continuum/

 To see the Atlanta Care Continuum by zip code visit our partner website www.HIVContinuum.org